+Check-in: Saturday, June 25 at 8-8:30 a.m.

+Show starts at 9:00 a.m.

-Judged: Friday, June 25, 2:00 p.m. & Saturday, June 26, 9:00 a.m.
-Check-in: Friday, June 25 at 1:30 p.m.
-Saturday, June 26, 8:00-8:30 a.m.
-Held at Granny Rose K-9 Enrichment Center, Dixon Entries due June 1
+Held at Granny Rose K-9 Enrichment Center, Dixon

+Entries due June 1

-- 1. All rules (pages 6-10) apply. - 2.
-Dogs must have correct training equipment such as a flat buckle collar or a choker collar and 6foot leather or nylon lead to enter obedience classes.
+- 1. All rules (pages 6-10) apply. - Dogs must have correct training equipment such as a flat buckle collar or a choker collar and 6foot leather or nylon lead to enter obedience classes.
 Harnesses will not be allowed in the obedience classes.
 NO PRONG COLLARS - 3.
 4-H'ers and dogs entered in the "Beginner I" or "Beginner II" obedience class must have written proof (form signed by trainer) of at least 6 sessions of obedience training.
 Training for agility is recommended, but not required. - 4.
 All dogs must be current on vaccinations and owners must present a copy of those vaccination records and signed certificate from the vet (within 30 days of show) Please present these forms at check-in for each dog entry certifying dog has had current rabies, distemper-hepatitis-leptospirosis and parvo inoculations. - 5.
 Dogs must be on a leash at all times unless crated. - 6.
-Dogs not registered to compete will not allowed in the building. - Exhibitors are responsible for bringing any supplies they wish to have on hand; including, but not limited to: water bowls, soft treats, grooming supplies, and crates.
+Dogs not registered to compete will not allowed in the building. - 7.
+Exhibitors are responsible for bringing any supplies they wish to have on hand; including, but not limited to: water bowls, soft treats, grooming supplies, and crates.
 Exhibitors should also consider bringing their own seating as limited chairs will be available.
-Concessions will be available for purchase. - 8.
-Dogs in season will not be permitted to show. - 9.
+Concessions will be available for purchase.

+- 8. Dogs in season will not be permitted to show. - 9.
 Unruly or aggressive dogs will not be allowed to show and may be excused by the superintendent and/or judge. - 10.
 No treats are allowed in the ring or to be given during judging. - 11.
 A runoff will be held in case of a tie for total score. - 12.
 Clean-up equipment will be available.
 You must clean up after your own dog. - 13.
 Show Awards may be presented to: Grand Champion Jr. Dog Showmanship